-The “Seafood from Norway”trademark is a collective mark for use in connection with Norwegian Seafood products, marketed and/or traded outside of Norway which are also retailed outside of Norway (‘use outside of Norway’).
+The “Seafood from Norway”trademark is used by third-parties other than the NSC in connection with Norwegian Seafood products, marketed and/or traded outside of Norway which are also retailed outside of Norway (‘use outside of Norway’).
 The owner, registered proprietary owner and rights holder of the trademark is the Norwegian Seafood Council AS (“NSC"), which also manages the licensing, and determines the specific and separate terms and conditions that apply in respect of the conditional access to and granted right to use the trademark.

 The Norwegian Seafood Council utilizes the trademark in its own marketing and on promotional materials outside of Norway.
 The trademark can also be used outside of Norway by parties in the Norwegian seafood industry and foreign producers who sign a license(s) agreement under which the NSC grants the licensee the right to use the trademark in a limited territory outside of Norway only.